Time with Jesus - Saturday, 22 June 2013

 It’s watching television where strangers fornicate.

-Your feelings do not matter as long as I feel great!”
+not matter as long as I feel great!”

 We see this all around us and none of it is true.